Jeznar/GitRepo/Documentation/Upgrading_8.9_to_9.x.md

 await aToken.actor.update(resUpdate);
 ~~~

-The above does not generate a warning, I'm presuming it is still ok.
+The above does not generate a warning and it worked on my test 9.x setup, so I am not going to try to *fix* this type of call

 ### chatmsg.update
 This type of call is not a token, but its similarity makes me wonder if it might be affected.
 The following line is pretty common in my scripts for updating a chat card: